HordodongA/Codecool-Full-Stack-Exam-Project_Backend/readme.md

 ### `npm run start`
 Starts te builded application.
 (The npm run build command has to be executed before.)
 ### `npm test`
-Runs all of the definied tests with Jest and Supertest.
+Runs all of the defined tests with Jest and Supertest.
 The results will seen on the console.

 ## Usage